 If You Want Readers to Stick Around

 You ideally want to keep it around seven minutes in length.
-According to a study done by medium.com readers tended to spend an average of seven minutes reading posts, and that comes out to around 1,600 words.
+According to a study done by medium.com readers tended to spend an average of seven minutes reading posts, and that comes out to around 1,600 words as shown by the graph to the left.
 Interest in posts peaked right around seven minutes, and then dropped off fairly quickly after that.

 Mind you, this is based on the amount of time readers spent on a specific page, but it’s safe to assume that they were reading the article.
-Regardless of the data, the conclusion of medium’s study was:
+Regardless of the data, the conclusion of medium’s study was as follows: